lambdaclass/mirra_backend/docs/src/testing/load_testing/load_testing.md

 ## Running Load tests

-You're going to need 3 tabs in order to run load tests:
+You're going to need 3 tabs in order to run load tests: on the server ip:
     - one for the load test server
-- one to monitor the load test server status
+    - one to monitor the load test server status (e.g. htop) On the client ip:
-- one for the load test runner
+   - load test runner

 ### Starting the load test server